touchlab/BadSwiftSimulator/README.md

 make sure you have Xcode 15.1 or newer installed.
 Then use JetBrains' [kdoctor](https://github.com/Kotlin/kdoctor) to ensure you have a functional KMP installation.

-Otherwise, open `settings.gradle.kts` and comment out the last two modules, `:kmp:good` and `:kmp:skie`.
+Otherwise, open `settings.gradle.kts` and comment out the last two modules, `:kmp:regular` and `:kmp:skie`.

 ## Getting Started